project-open-data/project-open-data.github.io/implementation-guide.md

 #### Purpose
 Agencies should identify points of contact for the following roles and responsibilities related to managing information as an asset:
 * Communicating the strategic value of open data to internal stakeholders and the public;
-* Ensuring that data released to the public are open,39 as appropriate, and a point of contact is designated to assist open data use and to respond to complaints about adherence to open data requirements;
+* Ensuring that data released to the public are open, as appropriate, and a point of contact is designated to assist open data use and to respond to complaints about adherence to open data requirements;
 * Engaging entrepreneurs and innovators in the private and nonprofit sectors to encourage and facilitate the use of agency data to build applications and services;
 * Working with agency components to scale best practices from bureaus and offices that excel in open data practices across the enterprise;
 * Working with the agency's Senior Agency Official for Privacy (SAOP) or other relevant officials to ensure that privacy and confidentiality are fully protected; and